University Visit Options

 Engineering Information Bureau Days: Our student-run Engineering Council offers various visit options for prospective students.
 Please visit the EIB website for more information about campus visits and the Shadow an Engineer Program.

 Orange & Blue Days: In the spring and fall, the University hosts Orange and Blue Days—larger, day-long programs for prospective students and their families.
-If you choose to visit on an Orange and Blue Day, there will be an opportunity to meet with current women engineering students to answer any questions you might have during the College of Engineering session.
+If you choose to visit on an Orange and Blue Day, there will be an opportunity to meet with Women in Engineering staff to answer any questions you might have during The Grainger College of Engineering Major Fair.
 The Fall 2019 dates are: October 14, October 18, October 25, and November 11th.

 - Register Online for a Campus Orange and Blue Day